 The main goal of Telaketju is to promote the circular economy of textiles and better and more functional utilization of textile waste in Finland.
-In order to achieve this goal, efforts are needed for collection, sorting and further processing as well as product development.
-Within this framework LSJH is developing a hand-held textile scanner based on NIR-spectroscopy using technology, cloud services and machine learning expertise provided by Spectral Engines.
+In order to achieve this goal, we need to put more effort into collection, sorting and further processing as well as product development.
+Within this framework, LSJH is developing a hand-held textile scanner based on NIR-spectroscopy using technology, cloud services, and machine learning expertise provided by Spectral Engines.
 Spectral Engines’ main role in the Telaketju projects is to support quality sorting and verifying fibers.

 LSJH’s circular economy specialist Sini Ilmonen1 and end-of-life textile expert Inka Mäkiö2 describe that building the Telaketju network and group of projects started with a benchmark trip to Europe, as two initial projects by LSJH, Turku University of Applied Sciences and VTT came to the conclusion that the value chain of used textiles needs stronger collaborations to move towards a complete circular economy of textiles.
 This observation then kick-started Telaketju, which has currently started its fifth project called Business from circular economy of textiles.

 “LSJH is one of the forerunners of circular economy in Finland and works hard to prevent waste and provide counseling for better and safer sorting and handling of waste.
 On top of all this, LSJH advances the development of circular economy center Topinpuisto in Turku, Finland, and develops an eco-power plant that will be built in Salo”, Ilmonen describes.

 The development of business models for circular economy is at the core of Telaketju as well.